gissleh/irc-caret-notation/readme.md

 This is a module for parsing the IRC text formatting syntax into structures you can use to render it in your engine of choice.
 I have made a similar library in the past, but it has a different API that I did not want to completely break compatibility with.

+Versions 1.0.2 through 1.0.5 is just fixing audit warnings for dev dependencies.
+That makes zero diffence for dependents.

 ```javascript
 const {parse} = require("irc-caret-notation");